 Placement and installation

 You’ll need to carefully think about the placement of your ice machine.
-As soon as ice is collected from the storage bin, it will start to lose temperature.
+Ice will start to lose temperature as soon as it’s collected from the storage bin.
 The machine should be placed in an area that’s easy to access, and as close to the serving point as possible.

 Of course, you’ll also need to consider your water and power supplies.
 Most ice machines need a mains water connection, including drainage.